 The LDCs do not believe it is practical or efficient to evaluate a NPA for all GSEP projects, and in fact, may result in delays to replacement of high-risk leak prone pipe, having a negative impact on safety.
 As a practical matter, the LDCs cannot be expected to undertake such an analysis for every main or service replacement project or quickly adjust schedules and/or project scopes in coordination with municipal paving schedules, which often dictate when the LDC must perform the work.
 Evaluating NPAs for specific locations requires more time and planning than traditional GSEP replacement projects, and consideration must be given for any changes in pipe performance, which may necessitate accelerating replacement for specific main segments and services.
 It will take significant time to advance a NPA to a point where it is ready to consider gauging customer interest, evaluating supporting geography, diversity of load and electric system constraints, and if the risk score for a segment rises during the evaluation period, a LDC may be required to abandon consideration of the NPA to meet its obligation to maintain safe and reliable service.
 Additionally, the development of a NPA screening process is better addressed in the context of D.P.U.
 20-80.
 Ultimately, the Department, in reviewing the GSEPs, must prioritize safety, security, reliability of service, affordability, equity and reductions in greenhouse gas emissions to meet statewide greenhouse gas emission limits and sublimits established pursuant to chapter 21N.

-Supported by: LEAN; NCLC; HEET (with clarification)
+Supported by: LEAN; NCLC; HEET (with clarification); Jonathan Buonocore

 Supporting Statements:

 HEET (with clarification) – The term should be “non-gas pipe alternatives,” not “non-pipe alternatives.”
 This change is suggested since there are types of pipes, for instance pipes filled with water, that could supply heating and cooling to customers while meeting the Commonwealth’s emissions mandates and improving safety.
 HEET’s support for this change to the GSEP statute is of course dependent on the definition of non-gas pipe alternative.
 Please note that HEET supports a specific definition of non-gas pipe alternative, which includes the options of: (1) advanced leak repair; (2) replacement with renewable thermal infrastructure; and (3) retirement of the eligible infrastructure.

+Jonathan Buonocore – Suggest that change as well to clarify that alternatives without known hazards are available under this rule.
+It is worth noting that along with the previously stated hazards related to the existing gas utility system (explosions, emissions, presence of hazardous air pollutants in utility gas), hazards still exist with gas pipe alternatives.
+“Renewable” natural gas is still methane, therefore if it leaks it will still have climate forcing properties, and the potential concentration of hazardous air pollutants in utility gas when delivered is still unknown.
+Hydrogen gas can also leak and poses an explosion hazard.
+Broadening this definition to include non-gas pipe alternative will make options without known hazards available.

 Opposed by: USW